International and Nuclear Security

 Stanton Nuclear Security Fellows

-The Stanton Nuclear Security Fellows (SNSF) program allows young scholars to pursue policy relevant research for twelve months in one of six leading institutions in the nuclear security field: BCSIA, Carnegie, CFR, CISAC, MIT SSP, MIT NSE, RAND and Texas A&M.
+The Stanton Nuclear Security Fellows (SNSF) program allows young scholars to pursue policy relevant research for twelve months in one of seven leading institutions in the nuclear security field: BCSIA, Carnegie, CFR, CISAC, MIT SSP, MIT NSE, RAND and Texas A&M.

 Applications must be submitted through a partner institution.
 Applications submitted directly to the Foundation will not be considered or forwarded.Submissions